 All pain has some degree of inflammation and therefore can be treated using laser therapy.
 Laser therapy works to reduce inflammation, increase microcirculation, and promote tissue regeneration.
 The accelerated healing of tissues results in pain reduction.
 Low back pain, trigger point pain, sprains, strains, frozen shoulder, tooth pain, sinus pain, sciatica or other nerve pain, fibromyalgia, and osteoarthritis are just some examples of painful conditions that can be successfully treated using laser therapy.

 No. laser technology has been used throughout the world for more than six years.

 Yes, laser therapy is well documented scientifically.
 More that 3000 scientific studies have been published in peer-reviewed scientific journals, out of which more than 100 are double-blind trials.

 Each treatment session is individualized and can last from a few minutes to an hour.
 The number of sessions required can vary from just one treatment to 10+ treatments.

-Treatment is provided by our naturopathic doctors, Dr. Ana Lopez and Dr. David Duizer, and cost is based on how much time is required per treatment.
+Treatment is provided by our naturopathic doctors, Dr. Ana Lopez, Dr. David Duizer and Dr. Jonathan Sheridan, and cost is based on how much time is required per treatment.
 Treatment time can take anywhere from 15 minutes to an hour depending on the body area being treated.
 If you are a new patient to Finlandia, an initial consult by one of our naturopathic doctors will be required and will include a treatment at that time.
 Most extended health plans will cover naturopathic consults.
 Controlled, randomized, double-blind studies have shown that laser therapy is an effective treatment modality for a wide range of indications.